-Welcome to our guide for Kharazim, a Melee Support in Heroes of the Storm.
+Welcome to our guide for Kharazim, a Healer in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

 - Great utility

 - Can be played as either Healer or melee Assassin